sarahfikry22/Olist-E-Commerce-Analysis-ITI-Graduation-Project/README.md

 ## Work Environment & Contributors:
   - <a href="https://trello.com/b/8pvc85FO/olist-iti-graduation-project-team05">**Link of Trello Work Environment**</a>

-  This project was collaboratively managed using Jira, ensuring efficient task tracking, sprint planning, and progress monitoring.
-Jira facilitated clear communication and assignment of responsibilities among the team members, allowing seamless coordination and timely completion of deliverables.
+  This project was collaboratively managed using Trello, ensuring efficient task tracking, sprint planning, and progress monitoring.
+Trello facilitated clear communication and assignment of responsibilities among the team members, allowing seamless coordination and timely completion of deliverables.
 The development team consisted of:

   - Contributors: